 A reader writes: My mom died last month after a five-year battle with cancer.
 Even though I live and work in a different part of the country, I was able to spend some quality time with her before she died, including a family trip with my mom and dad, my younger sister and our 13 year-old brother.

-I’m so sorry your mother has died, and please know that you and your family have my deepest sympathy.
+My response: I’m so sorry your mother has died, and please know that you and your family have my deepest sympathy.
 I’m sorry, too, that you find yourself in such a difficult position, in the wake of your mother’s death.

 If I may say so, it seems to me that, as a young woman “just beginning a career path,” your first obligation is to yourself, and that includes continuing to grow into responsible adulthood and continuing to support yourself.
 In today’s economy, you are fortunate to have a job at all – much less a job that you feel passionate about!